 1. Launch Diarkis Server in Local Environment

-This page explains the steps for launching the Diarkis server in your local environment using Diarkis Server Template.
-We recommend going through these steps before starting development with Diarkis.
+This page provides a guide on how to start a Diarkis server in your local environment using the Diarkis Server Template.
+It is recommended to go through these steps before beginning development with Diarkis.

-To introduce the server template, Go version 1.22 or later is required.
+To set up the server template, Go 1.22 or later is required.

-The installation method varies by platform, so please follow the official documentation for installation. https://go.dev/doc/install
+The installation method varies depending on the platform, so please follow the official documentation:

-Diarkis server development can be done on macOS, Linux, and Windows.
+Server development with Diarkis can be performed on macOS, Linux, and Windows.

 .